Caramelized Oven Roasted Butternut Squash – Simple Recipe for Perfect Results

 - Cut the butternut squash in half and scoop out the guts and seeds with a spoon; discard.

-- Place both squash halves in a dark roasting pan* and drizzle them with a generous amount of extra-virgin olive oil, then sprinkle liberally with salt and pepper.
+- Place in dark roasting pan, drizzle with olive oil, and season with salt and pepper

 Notes